NitorCreations/nflow/README.md

 }
 ```
 That's it!
 Running `App` in your favourite IDE will start nFlow server though without any workflow definitions.
-Point your browser to [http://localhost:7500/doc/](http://localhost:7500/doc/) and you can use interactive online documentation for the nFlow REST API.
+Point your browser to [http://localhost:7500/nflow/ui/doc/](http://localhost:7500/nflow/ui/doc/) and you can use interactive online documentation for the nFlow REST API.
+Point your browser to [http://localhost:7500/nflow/ui/explorer/](http://localhost:7500/nflow/ui/explorer/) and you can use nFlow Explorer.

 See the next sections for creating your own workflow definitions.